20lives/dmote/doc/options-main.md

 This section describes the general size, shape and position of the clusters of keys on the keyboard, each in its own subsection.
 It is documented in detail [here](options-clusters.md).

-## Special nesting section `by-key`
+## Section `by-key`

-This section is built like an onion.
-Each layer of settings inside it is more specific to a smaller part of the keyboard, eventually reaching the level of individual keys.
+This section repeats.
+Each level of settings inside it is more specific to a smaller part of the keyboard, eventually reaching the level of individual keys.
 It’s all documented [here](options-nested.md).

+### Special recurring section `parameters`

+Default values at the global level.

+### Special section `clusters` ← overrides go in here

+Starting here, you gradually descend from the global level toward the key level.

 ## Section `case`